sernaferna/ds-wireframes/README.md

 There are a couple of "main" projects (along with libraries just for the sake of reducing code duplication):

-- `ds-ui` is the user interface---the actual wireframes
+- `ds-ui` is the user interface -- the actual wireframes
-- `ds-wf-be` (DS wireframe back-end) is a simple, mostly hard-coded API
+- `ds-api` is a simple, mostly hard-coded API

 ## ds-ui